 At the January Train Travel Meetup Group get-together, Chris Parker asked Robin Bowers and I if we would like to go on the Los Angeles Railroad Heritage Foundation Gold Line Extension and Shop Tours.
 Robin and I had tickets for Paul Stanley's Soul Station with Tom Griesgraber as the opening act at the Coach House the night before and then Saturday, the day of this trip, we also had tickets for the three of us for the Young Dubliners with Kelly Bowlin Band and Michael Vanags as opening acts at the Coach House.

-To say I was not busy would be the biggest understatement of the year!
-A few day later I called Chris and told him I was a go!
-He sent for the tickets then Robin decided he wanted to go so he would give them cash the morning of the trip.
-I worked the days until the trip with the first show and got up that Saturday morning ready to go.
+To say I was not busy would a large understatement but this was my first tour fiwh the LARHF.
+A few day later I called Chris and told him I was a go so he sent for the tickets then Robin decided he wanted to go, so would give them cash the morning of the trip.

-The Gold Line's initial route was formerly the right-of-way of the Atchison, Topeka and Santa Fe Railway, (the Pasadena Subdivision) where passenger trains like the Southwest Chief and the Desert Wind operated until Amtrak service was re-routed along the Southern Transcon to San Bernardino via Fullerton in the early 1990s.
-(This is likely because the 1994 Northridge earthquake weakened the bridge in Arcadia.
-The bridge has recently been rebuilt for the Gold Line Foothill Extension.)
+The Gold Line's initial route was formerly the right-of-way of the Atchison, Topeka and Santa Fe Railway, (the Pasadena Subdivision) where passenger trains such as the Southwest Chief and the Desert Wind operated until Amtrak service was re-routed along the Southern Transcon to San Bernardino via Fullerton in the early 1990s.
 Although this route was better suited for and already built to long-distance commuter standards which would have allowed Metrolink to begin service almost immediately at minimal cost, the City of Pasadena was adamantly opposed to continued running of conventional diesel locomotives through the city and lobbied hard for light rail because of the latter's aesthetic visual appeal that would highlight Pasadena as a modern, "progressive", transit-oriented city, even if it meant several times the cost and wait time of nearly a decade.
 This is evidenced by the rehabilitation and subsequent development along the route including at and around the site of the former Santa Fe depot.

 A line through Pasadena was proposed in the early 1980s as a part of a more extensive regional urban rail network, however it would not come to fruition until almost two decades later.
 Initial planning and construction was done by Metro.
 After the project was halted due to a lack of funding the "Los Angeles Pasadena Blue Line Construction Authority" was established by State legislation to reactivate and complete the then 11% completed project.